Introduction to Nepal

 Currency and Banking

 The Nepali use the Nepalese Rupee or NPR as their main form of currency.
-You will find that in Kathmandu, there are a lot of ATMs.
-But, on the outskirts of the city, there may not be a lot anymore, or they may not be working.
+You will find that in the centre of Kathmandu, there are many ATMs.
+But, on the outskirts of the city, you might not find any, or they may not be working.

-It would be better to withdraw what you need for your trip beforehand as the ATMs in the trekking locations are unreliable.
+It is better to withdraw the cash you need before your trip as the ATMs in the trekking locations are unreliable.
 Because they experience routine blackouts, expect these power outages to affect the machines as well.

 Also, it would be better to use cash because only well-established places accept credit card payments.